 Not too long ago, Patagonia launched a new range of products that have been designed to do a very similar job to the Nano Puff range – only they are meant to do it even better!

 The Micro Puff range hasn’t had too much time to build its own reputation yet, so you might not be sure which is the best of the two to choose.

 In this article, we take a closer look at both the Nano Puff and the Micro Puff collections to see which one is the best choice for you.

 Patagonia Micro Puff Vs. Nano Puff Compared

-Along with some changes in the design of the Nano Puff jackets, there are other performance-related differences that Patagonia have tried to incorporate into the Micro Puff jackets.
+Along with some changes in the design of the Nano Puff jackets, there are other performance-related differences that Patagonia has tried to incorporate into the Micro Puff jackets.

-Patagonia have used a different type of insulation material in the new Micro Puff range.
+Patagonia has used a different type of insulation material in the new Micro Puff range.

 While the Primaloft Gold Eco Insulation material used in the Nano Puff is extremely good at holding in your body heat and keeping you warm in pretty cold conditions, they decided to upgrade this in the Micro Puff range.

 In the Micro Puff, Plumafill insulation is used.
 This has been designed to replicate the structure of natural down.